 According to the American Pregnancy Association, there are many factors that contribute to discomfort and pain during pregnancy.
 The increasing abdomen, hormones and changing posture may create stress to your joints.
-Supportive devices, proper sleeping positions and exercise may help during and after your pregnancy.
+Supportive devices, proper sleeping positions and exercise may help during pregnancy and with hip pain after childbirth.

 Your hip is a ball-and-socket joint.
 The ball is at the end of the femur, or thigh bone, and the socket is part of the pelvis.
 Your pelvis attaches to the sacrum or tailbone, which is the base of your spine.
 Your hip is able to flex, extend, rotate, abduct and adduct.
 It is also involved in accessory motions such as bending over and standing upright.

 During pregnancy your pelvis adjusts to allow your baby room to grow.
 During delivery the pelvis spreads, creating room for passage.
 The joints of the hip may become dysfunctional due to stiffness or even too much mobility during and after pregnancy due to this movement.